preservim/vim-pencil/README.markdown

 ## Vundle

-Add to your `.vimrc`:
+Add to your `.vimrc` and save:

 ```vim
 Plugin 'reedes/vim-pencil'
 ```

-…save and then run the following in Vim:
+…then run the following in Vim:

 ```vim
 :source %